Yalin-Daniel/Previous_Tab/README.md

 # Previous_Tab
 A lightweight Chrome extension that lets you instantly return to the previous tab you were on.
-Perfect for people who work with many tabs and windows open and keep losing track of where they were.

 ---
 ## 🔍 The Problem